-Prerequisite(s): ENG\ E101 with a grade of "C" or higher and BIO\ E211
+Prerequisite(s): ENG E101 with a grade of "C" or higher and BIO E211

 A continuation of Anatomy and Physiology I. Lecture and laboratory will stress the structure and functional aspects of the endocrine, blood, cardiovascular, lymphatic/immune, respiratory, digestive, urinary, and reproductive systems.
 Metabolism, fluid and electrolyte balance, and development and inheritance are also included.
 Lab deals with histological and detailed anatomical evaluation of body systems indicated above.
-3 hours lecture and 3 hours laboratory.

-BIO\ E235 - Microbiology
+BIO E235 - Microbiology

-Prerequisite(s): ENG\ E101, CHE\ E111 or CHE\ E121, and BIO\ E105 or BIO\ E121, each with a grade of "C" or higher.
+Prerequisite(s): ENG E101, CHE E111 or CHE E121, and BIO E105 or BIO E121, each with a grade of "C" or higher.

 The history of microbiology and a survey of microbial life.
 The bacteria are studied as characteristic prototypes of all microorganisms.
 These and other microorganisms are discussed, stressing their environment, growth, reproduction, metabolism, and relationship to humans.
-3 hours lecture and 3 hours laboratory.

-BIO\ E260 - Principles of Genetics
+BIO E260 - Principles of Genetics

-Prerequisite(s): BIO\ E121or equivalent
+Prerequisite(s): BIO E121 or equivalent

 An introductory course in genetics.
 Covers the basic principles of genetics from Mendel to recombinant DNA, with focus on human inheritance.
 Topics of emphasis include cancer, diseases with a genetic component, functional genomics, and modern methods of molecular genetics.

 3 hours lecture per week.

-BIO\ E290 - Research Methods for Health Sciences 3 C.H.
+BIO E290 - Research Methods for Health Sciences

-Prerequisite(s): MAT\ E167 or equivalent
+Prerequisite(s): MAT E167 or equivalent

 An introduction to both qualitative and quantitative research methodology.
 A variety of processes, evaluation techniques and data resources are used to examine the purpose of research, identify and critique scholarly writing, and apply critical thinking and research findings to the health science field.
+Course Outline: BIO 290

 3 hours lecture per week.

-BIO\ E299 - Independent Study in Biology (1-3 credits)
+BIO E299 - Independent Study in Biology